gbrosman27/Zoo/README.md

 # Zoo
 Zoo project from NTC.
 OOP in C#.
+Run in Visual Studio.